-Your feedback and contributions to this documentation are welcome!
-Several channels are available:
+Your feedback and contributions to this documentation are welcome.
+The following channels for giving feedback are available:

-Bug Reports
+Bug reports

 Report issues with the documentation at https://bugzilla.opensuse.org/ ↗.
 To simplify this process, you can use the Report Documentation Bug links next to headlines in the HTML version of this document.
 These preselect the right product and category in Bugzilla and add a link to the current section.
 You can start typing your bug report right away.
 A Bugzilla account is required.